Anurag-1401/DSA/README.md

 75 problems down, countless insights gained — the journey to mastery continues.

 ### 4. [Strivers Some](./Strivers%20Some/README.md)
-75 problems down, countless insights gained — the journey to mastery continues.
+Strivers down, countless insights gained — the journey to mastery continues.

 ---